COMBINE-lab/wasabi/README.md

 "auxDir" : "aux2",
 ```

 Now, things should work normally under windows.
-Future releases of Sailfish (>0.10.1) and Salmon (>0.6.0) will use a different default name for the auxiliary directory to avoid this issue in the future.
+Salmon versions (>=0.7.0) use `aux_info` as the default folder to avoid this issue.
+Future releases of Sailfish (>0.10.1) will use a different default name for the auxiliary directory to avoid this issue as well.

 # What is wasabi?